DipityBV/frontender.docs/documentation/introduction.md

 #### Template config
 The template_config attribute holds configuration properties for rendering of the template.
+Although template_config is not required, it's highly advised to use it.

 Settings are grouped into different sections (one level).
 Each group will be rendered as a tab in the Frontender Desktop UI.